SAP-samples/cloud-sdk-team-calendar/exercises/01-getting-started.md

 Open the project in your IDE.
 For the remainder of this tutorial, we will assume you are using Visual Studio Code.
 Please adapt accordingly if you are using a different IDE.

-To open the project go to _File > Open..._ and select the folder you just cloned from GitHub.
+To open the project go to `File` > `Open...` and select the folder you just cloned from GitHub.

 Let's check that everything works and run the application locally.
-First, open the command line with _Terminal > New Terminal_.
+First, open the command line with `Terminal` > `New Terminal`.
 Then, install the dependencies:

 ```sh
 npm install
 ```

-deploy a local database with these 3 steps:
+Deploy a local database with these steps:

 1. create a local database (we use SQLite)
 2. drops existing tables and views, and re-creates them according to [your CDS model](../db/data-model.cds)
 3. deploy CSV files with initial data

-SAP CAP provides a command to do the 3 steps at once. run:
+In your [`package.json`](../package.json), you have already installed `@sap/cds-dk` (SAP Cloud Application Programming Model (CAP)).
+SAP CAP provides a command to do the 3 steps at once. deploy a local database with the command:
 ```sh
 npm run cds-deploy
 ```

-Start the local database with [a custom logic](../src/team-calendar-service.ts):
+Start the local database with a [custom logic](../src/team-calendar-service.ts) that we defined for the table.
+SAP CAP also provides a command for this step. start the local database with the command:
 ```sh
 npm run cds-watch
 ```